1 Bg 4-1972: Transcendental Knowledge

 > of the self as part and parcel of the Lord.
 And such

-> understanding is beneficial, for such a person can easily
+> understanding is beneficial for such a person who easily

-> understand the transcendental activities of the Lord.
+> understands the transcendental activities of the Lord.
 In

 > the beginning of this chapter, the transcendental